MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -ConnectorsEnabledForSharepoint
 This parameter is available only in the cloud-based service.

-The ConnectorsEnabledForSharepoint parameter specifies whether to enable or disable connected apps on Sharepoint.
+The ConnectorsEnabledForSharepoint parameter specifies whether to enable or disable connected apps on SharePoint.
 Valid values are:

 - $true: Connectors are enabled.
 This is the default value.
 - $false: Connectors are disabled.